 The standard ratio is 1:3 when 1 part of vinegar accounts for 3 parts of oil.
 To my mind, the easiest way is to shake the vinegar and oil in a glass jar, not forgetting to add salt and pepper.

 It might be a great idea to mix a stronger oil with sharper vinegar, or a more neutral oil with mild vinegar so that one ingredient won’t dominate the other.

 Do not forget that the rich color of the dressing may not have the most pleasant effect on the color of the salad ;)

 How to add flavours

-Use shallots, garlic, green onions, lemon zest, spices and seasonings to add flavour.
-Sweet syrups, honey and sugar will help you to add sweetness and balance the tartness.
+Use shallots, garlic, green onions, lemon zest, spices, and seasonings to add flavor.
+Sweet syrups, honey, and sugar will help you to add sweetness and balance the tartness.

-By preparing homemade vinaigrettes you can control their flavour, richness and additional ingredients.
-As a bonus you will stop buying vinaigrettes which contain water, flavour enhancers and preservatives.
+By preparing homemade vinaigrettes you can control their flavor, richness, and additional ingredients.
+As a bonus, you will stop buying vinaigrettes that contain water, flavor enhancers, and preservatives.

 Published , updated